Cult of Crime: Plot summary

 The Hardy Boys escape with Holly.
 They are chased by a police officer who is linked with the Rajah.
-When they are travelling on a train, Frank is shot by a bullet and falls of the train.
+When they are travelling on a train, Frank is shot by a bullet and falls off of the train.
 Holly attempts to kill Joe but fails.

 As the book progresses, the Rajah, taking revenge at the Hardy Boys, starts a riot in the city.
 He holds captive Emmet Strand.
 Rajah reveals that he is the son of Emmet Strand's first wife & that he is taking revenge for leaving his mother.
 Soon, the Hardy Boys catch him and he is handed to the police.
 Holly, along with her father Emmet, leaves the country.

 Reception

 Cult of Crime was reviewed in the San Jose Mercury News, The Philadelphia Inquirer, and The Charlotte Observer.